SegAugment: Maximizing the Utility of Speech Translation Data with Segmentation-based Augmentations: Proposed Methodology

-To create the transcriptions $\nSent{z}{i}$ of the $i$-th document for the segmentations $\nSent{b}{i}$ (\S \ref{sec:methodology_segmentation}), we are using CTC-based forced alignment \citep{forced-alignment}.
-The complete process for the $i$-th document is summarized in Algorithm \ref{alg:transcription} (we omit the $i$ index for ease of representation).
-We first do inference on the sentence-level waves of the manual segmentation $\Sent{x}{i}\!=\!(\sent{x}{i,1},...,\sent{x}{i,n_i})$ with a CTC encoder $\mE$ to obtain character-level probabilities $\Sent{u}{i}$ for the whole audio.
-We apply a text cleaning process on the transcriptions $\Sent{z}{i}$, since the vocabulary of $\mE$ contains only uncased characters, plus apostrophe, hyphen, and a special token for word boundaries.
-The cleaning process includes spelling-out numbers, removing unvoiced text such as events and speaker names, removing all remaining characters that are not included in vocabulary, and finally upper casing.
-Then, the forced alignment algorithm uses the probabilities $\Sent{u}{i}$ and the cleaned $\Sent{z}{i}$ to find the character segmentation along with the starting and ending timestamps of each entry.
-Following, we merge characters to words by using the special token for the word boundaries and reverse the cleaning step to recover the original text that corresponds to each word segment\footnote{The unvoiced text is also recovered.}.
-For each example $j$, we obtain the source text $\nsent{z}{i,j}$ by joining the corresponding words that are within the segment boundary $\nelem{b}{i,j}$.
-Finally, we apply a post-editing step to fix the casing and punctuation.
+To create the transcriptions $\nSent{z}{i}$ of the $i$-th document for the segments $\nSent{b}{i}$ (\S \ref{sec:methodology_segmentation}), we are using CTC-based forced alignment \citep{forced-alignment}.
+We first do inference on the sentence-level speech of the manual segmentation $\Sent{x}{i}\!=\!(\sent{x}{i,1},...,\sent{x}{i,n_i})$ with a CTC encoder $\mE$, thus obtaining character-level probabilities $\Sent{u}{i}$ for the whole audio.
+We apply a text cleaning process on the transcriptions $\Sent{z}{i}$, which includes spelling-out numbers, removing unvoiced text such as events and speaker names, removing all remaining characters that are not included in vocabulary, and finally upper casing.
+The forced alignment algorithm uses the probabilities $\Sent{u}{i}$ and the cleaned text $\Sent{z}{i}$ to find the character segmentation along with the starting and ending timestamps of each entry.
+Following, we merge characters to words using the special token for the word boundaries, and reverse the cleaning step\footnote{We re-introduce any potential noise, e.g. "(Laughter)".} to recover the original text that corresponds to each segment.
+For each example $j$, we obtain the source text $\nsent{z}{i,j}$ by joining the corresponding words that are within the segment boundary $\nelem{b}{i,j}$, and apply a post-editing step to fix the casing and punctuation (Alg. \ref{alg:transcription}).